sunyilgdx/SIFRank/README.md

 ## Evaluate the model
 Use this ``eval/sifrank_eval.py`` to evaluate SIFRank on ``Inspec``, ``SemEval2017`` and ``DUC2001 datasets`` We also have evaluation codes for other baseline models.
 We will organize and upload them later, so stay tuned.
+**F1 score** when the number of keyphrases extracted N is set to 5.

 | Models       | Inspec       | SemEval2017   | DUC2001      |
 | :-----       | :----:       | :----:        |:----:        |